 Marco Polo Hostel — A high-rated hostel located just off Rustaveli Avenue, this is a great option for budget and solo travellers looking to meet others.
 They have both private and dorm rooms available and good common areas available to mingle with other travellers.
 Click here to see their latest prices

 Guest House Rampa – A budget guesthouse located in the Abanotubani neighbourhood is an excellent option for those looking for more of a local experience.
 They have a range of private rooms available for both solo travellers and couples and a kitchen available for guests to use.
 Click here to check their latest price

 Hotel Flower — This centrally-located hotel is an excellent place to stay if your budget allows for a bit more luxury hostel or guesthouse.
 It is within walking distance of most of Tbilisi’s main attractions, they have numerous rooms available (some with their own hot tub!) and a great breakfast included in your nightly rate.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more Tbilisi hotels

 Days 4-5: Kazbegi

 After spending your first few days in Tbilisi, it’s time to head north and venture into the beautiful Caucasus mountains.
-One of the most famous places to do this, and the easiest place to visit if you only have one week in Georgia, is in the town of Stepantsminda, commonly referred to as Kazbegi.
+One of the most famous places to do this and one of the best places to visit in Georgia, is in the town of Stepantsminda, commonly referred to as Kazbegi.